HichAliMahdi/ft_transcendence/ReadMe.md

 /// TO DO FOR NEXT ////
-1 - Fix all prompts
+1 - Add online offline status
-2 - Add acceptence system for friend requests
-3 - Proper UI cleaning
+2 - Add the possibility to see if the person is online or busy or offline 3 - Add avatars
-4 - Debug and Fixed
+4 - Check for bugs and fixes